konstantinpavlikhin/KSPAutomaticHeightCalculationTableCellView/Readme.md

 This step is also mandatory. `KSPAutomaticHeightCalculationTableCellView` only functions in Auto Layout-enabled mode.
 There is no point of using the class if you perform manual frame computations.

 **Attention, this is really important**:
 After you add layout constraints, the height of your cell __should be unambiguous__!
-This means, height have to be constraint either directly (which will render KSPAutomaticHeightCalculationTableCellView usage pretty pointless) or in a derived-fashion (in which height of a cell somehow depends on a geometry of its subviews).
+This means, height have to be constraint either directly (via explicit height constraint, which will render `KSPAutomaticHeightCalculationTableCellView` usage pretty pointless, since you already know the height value) or in a derived-fashion (in which height of a cell somehow depends on a geometry of its subviews, and the geometry, in its turn, depends of content).

 Remember it, cause if you leave your cell view's height ambigous you will end up with a table view rows having a zero height.